JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 #### The Workflow
 Much of the workflow follows the vignette in this [DESeq manual.](http://bioconductor.org/packages/release/bioc/vignettes/DESeq/inst/doc/DESeq.pdf)

 First get the path to the file containing the raw count data.
 The file countains counts for each gene(row) in each sample (column).
-Here we're loading the file using read.table and storing as count.table.
-Header = TRUE if the first row of your file contains the names of variables.

 ```r